Ten local shorts filmmakers compete

 9. Careful in moving up the steep cemented stairs to the other falls

 10. Don't throw garbage in the forest.
-Take pictures only

 11. Appreciate nature but don't disturb their habitats